bvasic/CurrencyFairDev/README.md

-Site running on vps ubuntu trough nginx reverse proxy on http://vps621397.ovh.net/
+Site running on vps ubuntu trough nginx reverse proxy on http://vps621397.ovh.net/ .
+Database is running on

 It can be also run locally by downloading the code from github and entering folder /server/ and running node server.js, or with some process manager like pm2